 We provide support to these patients for three months following their heart attack or heart surgery.
 We offer advice on risk factor management and lifestyle modification, as well as psychological support and access to a cardiac rehabilitation exercise programme.
 This support starts in hospital, and is followed by at least one home visit.
 We also offer appointments in the community and hospital clinics where appropriate.

-We facilitate three cardiac rehabilitation exercise programmes: one at Harrogate District Hospital, one at the Hydro Leisure Centre, Jenny Field Drive, Harrogate, in conjunction with Harrogate Borough Council and another at Ripon Community Hospital.
+We facilitate three cardiac rehabilitation exercise programmes: one at Harrogate District Hospital, one at Fairfax Community Centre, Harrogate and another at Ripon Community Hospital.
 After discharge, we signpost patients to the Harrogate Heart Support Group, a voluntary organisation which provides ongoing support and exercise groups.

 Elective coronary stenting

 Patients who have undergone elective coronary stenting are seen in a nurse-led post-stent clinic for assessment of symptoms, risk factors, and lifestyle modification advice.
 Following this, we refer patients to an appropriate exercise group.